tatomyr/json-x-type/README.md

 The example above defines an object with two required properties.

-Record types allow you to define objects with dynamic properties using the `$record` keyword:
+To describe objects with dynamic properties, use the `$record` keyword:

 ```json
 {